enovella/enovella.github.io/_posts/2017-04-30-android-owasp-crackmes-level-3.md

 **Toolbox: Choose your guns!**

-The following list illustrates different tools that could be used with the same purpose to achieve the same result.
+The following list illustrates different tools that could be used with the same goal.
 Feel free to pick the ones you prefer the most:

 * Android phone or emulator to run the crackme APK.
 * Reverse-engineering: